Jaikó language

-Jaikó (Jeicó, Jeikó, Yeico, Geico, Eyco) is an extinct language of southeastern Piauí, Brazil.
+Jaikó (Jeicó, Jeikó, Yeico, Geico, Eyco, Zyeikó) is an extinct language of southeastern Piauí, Brazil, known only from an 1867 wordlist with interference from neighboring languages.
+It is considered a Macro-Jê language, but not always in the Jê language branch.

 Classification

 Based on a 67-word list from the 19th century in von Martius (1867, v.
 2, p.
 143), it appears to be a Jê language.

 However, Ramirez et al. (2015: 260–261) doubts the accuracy of von Martius' list, and notes that the word list may actually consist of a wide mixture of languages spoken in Piauí, including from Pimenteira (Cariban) and Masakará (Kamakã).
 Nevertheless, Nikulin (2020) still finds convincing evidence that Jaikó was a Macro-Jê language, but does not consider it to be within the Jê branch.
+At least 13 words from Martius' wordlist belong to a Macro-Jê language.

-Distribution
+Loukotka (1968) lists some other languages, all unattested, supposedly spoken in Piauí and Pernambuco states and related to Jaikó.